Laser Hair Removal Before and Aftercare | SEV Laser

-Home / Services / Laser Hair Removal / Pre and Post-care
+Home / Services / Laser Hair Removal / Before and Aftercare

 Laser hair removal is approved by the FDA as safe and effective.
 When carried out by an experienced, trained professional, it results in lasting, hassle-free smoothness.
-To guarantee your best treatment results, ensure you’re a qualified candidate for laser hair removal, and follow all of our before and aftercare guidelines.
+To guarantee your best treatment results, please ensure that you’re a safe candidate for laser hair removal and follow all of the before and aftercare guidelines we outline on this page!

 To ensure we can treat you safely, please review our criteria for laser hair removal candidates.
-There are some health conditions, medications, and other criteria that can interfere with your experience and may lead to adverse events.
+There are some health conditions, medications, and other factors that can interfere with your experience and increase your risk of adverse events.

-Antibiotics Haven’t taken antibiotics in the past 2 weeks and will not be taking them in the week after your appointment
+Antibiotics Haven’t taken antibiotics 2 weeks before and 1 week after appointment.

-supplements No iron supplements in the last 3 days
+supplements No iron supplements (+65 mg) in the last 3 days.

-body Your skin is at its base color (no tan)
+body Your skin is at its natural color.

-Face Skin is in good shape with no redness, swelling, blemishes, rashes, or lesions
+Face Skin is in good shape with no redness, swelling, blemishes, or rashes.

 Before your laser hair removal appointment, these are the safety and pre-care measures that’ll ensure you have a great experience.
 Please make sure to follow these recommendations once you’ve scheduled your appointment.